whittlbc/flask-react-be/README.md

 1. Add `from letsencrypt import *` to the bottom of `src/routes/__init__.py`.
 2. Add `LETSENCRYPT_ROUTE_KEY` and `LETSENCRYPT_RESPONSE_KEY` as environment variables.
 Their values should be provided to you during the certificate request process.

-For more info on setting up SSL, a full description is included on the README of the [front-end part of boilerplate](https://github.com/whittlbc/flask-react-fe#setting-up-ssl-support).
+For more info on setting up SSL, a full description can be found in the [front-end repo for this boilerplate](https://github.com/whittlbc/flask-react-fe#setting-up-ssl-support).

 ## License